sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

 need them.
 This flexability is one of the biggest reasons so many in-the-know organisations are building and migrating their applications to the Catalyst Cloud.

+|

+Now that we've discussed what services are available on the Catalyst Cloud, we can discuss how to use them.

+:ref:`Next page <access_to_catalyst_cloud>`

+..
+  This next page link is a temporary solution.
+Eventually, I will add a next page element that looks like an arrow, or something.